ixhamza/shim-review/README.md

 ### How do you manage and protect the keys used in your shim?
 Describe the security strategy that is used for key protection.
 This can range from using hardware tokens like HSMs or Smartcards, air-gapped vaults, physical safes to other good practices.
 *******************************************************************************
-The keys are stored in a secured password vault dedicated to the keys themselves.
-Access to the vault is severely restricted.
+The keys are stored on a FIPS certified HSM with restricted access.

 *******************************************************************************
 ### Do you use EV certificates as embedded certificates in the shim?